AmulJ/mind-body-poc/README.md

 ## Table grid using api
   - Show table from api response ("https://jsonplaceholder.typicode.com/comments")
+  - Sorting works on click of header
+  - Click a row to show row details in modal
   - Not able to do pagination as could not find any relevant api that supports pagination
-  - Sorting works on click of header

 ## Undo Redo functionality
   - Add text in field